Future Cop (TV series)

-Future Cop is an American crime drama television series that starred Ernest Borgnine and Michael J. Shannon.
-It was based on the TV movie of the same name and predated RoboCop by ten years.
+Future Cop is an American crime drama science fiction television series that starred Ernest Borgnine and Michael J. Shannon.
+It was based on the TV movie of the same title and predated RoboCop by ten years.
 The series was aired on ABC in 1977 and was re-piloted as Cops and Robin on NBC in 1978.
 A veteran street cop gets an experimental android that has been programmed by the police lab for his new partner.